Culture of Poland: Language

-Polish (język polski, polszczyzna) is a language of the Lechitic subgroup of West Slavic languages (also spelled Lechitic) composed of Polish, Kashubian, Silesian and its archaic variant Slovincian, and the extinct Polabian language.
-All these languages except Polish are sometimes classified as a Pomeranian subgroup.
+Polish (język polski, polszczyzna) is a language of the Lechitic subgroup of West Slavic languages (also spelled Lechitic) composed of Polish, Silesian, Kashubian and its archaic variant Slovincian, and the extinct Polabian language.
+All these languages except Polish and Silesian are sometimes classified as a Pomeranian subgroup.
 The West Slavic Languages are a subfamily of the Slavic Languages, a descendant of the Indo-European Languages.
 In the early Middle Ages, before their speakers had become Germanized, Pomeranian languages and dialects were spoken along the Baltic in an area extending from the lower Vistula River to the lower Oder River." used throughout Poland (being that country's official language) and by Polish minorities in other countries.
 Its written standard is the Polish alphabet, which corresponds to the Latin alphabet with several additions.
 Despite the pressure of non-Polish administrations in Poland, who have often attempted to suppress the Polish language, a rich literature has developed over the centuries.
 The language is currently the largest, in speakers, of the West Slavic group.
 It is the second most widely spoken Slavic language, after Russian and ahead of Ukrainian.
 Polish is mainly spoken in Poland.
 Poland is one of the most linguistically homogeneous European countries; nearly 97% of Poland's citizens declare Polish as their mother tongue.